What Does Jehovah Say?

 Notice what the Bible says.
 'Then Jesus came to them and said, "ALL authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit' Matthew 28: 18-19

 1. When a Jehovah's Witness get's disfellowshipped or disassociates themselves, they sometimes believe that they are no longer part of 'God's organization' or 'the Christian congregation'.
 This is simply not true.
-No where in the Bible does it say that the WT has the authority to judge, and expel individuals from God's organization or the Christian congregation.
+No where in the Bible does it say that the Watchtower has the authority to judge, and expel individuals from God's organization or the Christian congregation.
 All they can do is excommunicate members from their religion.
 This is a good thing.
 Since disassociated ones no longer have to be follow the rules and regulations of the WT, they are free to worship God directly.
 That's the way God intended it to be!
 True Christians are baptized in the name of the Father, Son, and Holy Spirit.
 NOT Jehovah and their favorite religion.
 Matthew 28:19 True Christians have a direct relationship with Jesus symbolized by baptism.
 Being faithful to any religion is contrary to God's purpose and what the Bible says.
 See Salvation.
 The Best Religion.
 Will It Save You?

 2. Jehovah's Witnesses are not disfellowshipped for having a blood transfusion.
 However if they willingly and unrepentantly have a blood transfusion to save their life, they disassociate themselves.
 Disassociated ones are shunned and treated like disfellowshipped JW's.
 They are said to be Apostate Jehovah's Witnesses or 'apostates' for short.
 See the 2010 handbook for Elders, Shepard the Flock of God and take a look at the Jehovah's Witnesses Rules

 3. Why are Jehovah's Witnesses who leave called 'apostates'?
 No one can be sure.
 Critics say it's a negative label attached to all JW's who leave.
 This is done to turn minds OFF.
-See Mind Control The WT has said that name-calling can be used to create prejudice against entire groups of people so that 'people reject the person or the idea on the basis of the negative label instead of weighing the evidence for themselves.'
+See Mind Control The Watchtower has said that name-calling can be used to create prejudice against entire groups of people so that 'people reject the person or the idea on the basis of the negative label instead of weighing the evidence for themselves.'
 From the Awake!
 Magazine June 22, 2000 pages 6 - 10.